Coupon for free pizza buffet at North Carolina restaurant leads to accusations of racism

 The owner of that particular Pizza Inn restaurant has since offered a free meal to Alexander, and added that he takes full responsibility for the management not being “on the same page” about the coupon procedure.

-Alexander, meanwhile, has said he’ll be going to “Domino’s or Pizza Hut” instead of the Pizza Inn, and added on Facebook that he would prefer for Pizza Inn staffers to undergo diversity training.
+Alexander, meanwhile, told Fox News he is considering legal action.
+But until then, he’ll be going to “Domino’s or Pizza Hut” instead of the Pizza Inn, and added on Facebook that he would prefer for Pizza Inn staffers to undergo diversity training.

 Additional reporting by Alexandra Deabler.